All posts

 Every incoming freshman gets handed a dorm checklist.
 Most of them are either sponsored by retailers (and wildly over-packed) or so generic they're useless.
 This one is built from what parents and students actually report after their first year — what they used, what gathered dust, and what they wish they'd bought in July instead of the week before move-in.

 The golden rule: Don't buy anything for the dorm until you know your housing assignment.
 Room sizes, storage layouts, and what the school provides (mini-fridge? microwave? dresser drawers?) vary enormously.
 Most schools release assignments in late June or July — that's your shopping window.
+Before you start shopping, make sure your student has Amazon Prime Student — it's free for 6 months and saves significantly on everything on this list.

 Step one: Coordinate with your roommate

 Before you buy anything in the "shared items" category, text your roommate.
 There's no reason two students need two mini-fridges, two fans, or two shower caddies for the same room.
-Split the list, split the cost.

 Negotiate who brings: